onitake/kanjirecog/README.md

 license.
 The original version of this database from the KanjiVG project is in the `data` folder, named `kanjivg-<date>.xml`.

-KanjiVG home page is: http://kanjivg.tagaini.net/
+The KanjiVG home page is: [https://kanjivg.tagaini.net/](https://kanjivg.tagaini.net/)

 In the Android app, two icons from the Android SDK are included (ic_menu_*.png).
 These are licensed under the Apache 2.0 license.